MEDIATION SERVICES

 WHAT IS MEDIATION

 Mediation is a confidential and non-adversarial process intended to help disputing parties reach settlements on all issues relating to their dispute.
 This is a voluntary process.
-It can often be the preferred choice for parties wishing to avoid the timely, financial, and stressful litigation process.
-As a professional mediator, we provide a safe space to discuss the dispute and facilitate productive conversations that ensure both parties are heard, understood, and respected.
-Our method has assisted disputing parties in coming to a friendly and mutually agreeable resolution, guaranteeing that you, not a judge or third party, will determine your future.
+It can often be the preferred choice for parties wishing to avoid the time-consuming, financial, and stressful litigation process.
+Professional mediators provide a safe space for discussing disputes and facilitating productive conversations ensuring that both parties are heard, understood, and respected.
+The approach used by Tarunjeet has successfully assisted those in conflict in reaching mutually acceptable agreements, empowering individuals to take control of their futures rather than depending on a third party or judge.

 TYPES OF MEDIATION

 Closed Mediation: Closed Mediation is confidential and only discloses what the parties agree upon to the court or arbitration proceedings.
-Only the resolved issue outcomes are included in the “mediation report” that the mediator writes.
-The parties do not sign the “mediation report.”
+The mediator compiles a “mediation report” that details only the outcomes of the issues that have been resolved.
+This report is not signed by the parties involved.
 Parties discuss what will be done with the mediation report, including making it into a court order or agreement.

 WHEN TO START AND HOW

-The parties or their representative may draft a mediation agreement after reaching an agreement.
+Once an agreement is reached, the parties or their representative may draft a mediation agreement based on the discussions.